basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-Operations.md

 }
 ---

 This document shows how to manage replication with the `riak-repl` command.
-Many of these commands can be set or behavior altered by setting appropriate [[Configuration Guide|Multi Data Center Replication v3 Configuration]] values.
+Some of these commands can be set or behavior altered by setting appropriate [[Configuration Guide|Multi Data Center Replication v3 Configuration]] values.

+All commands only need to be run once on a single node of a cluster for the changes to propagate to all other nodes, and all changes will persist across node restarts (and will automatically take effect when nodes are added to the cluster).

 ## Cluster Connectivity

 **clustername**

-Set the `clustername` for all nodes in a Riak cluster. *This only needs to be run once on a single node of a cluster for the changes to propagate to all other nodes.* The IP and port to connect to can be found in the `app.config` of the remote cluster, under `riak_core` » `cluster_mgr`.
+Set the `clustername` for all nodes in a Riak cluster.
+The IP and port to connect to can be found in the `app.config` of the remote cluster, under `riak_core` » `cluster_mgr`.

 * Without a parameter, returns the current name of the cluster.
 * With a parameter, names the current cluster.